Architecture in the United States: Skyscrapers as architectural battleground

 One culturally significant early skyscraper was New York City's Woolworth Building designed by architect Cass Gilbert, 1913.
 Raising previous technological advances to new heights, 793 ft (233 m), it was the world's tallest building until 1930.
 Frank Woolworth was fond of gothic cathedrals.
 Cass Gilbert constructed the office building as a cathedral of commerce and incorporated many Gothic revival decorative elements.
 The main entrance and lobby contain numerous allegories of thrift, including an acorn growing into an oak tree and a man losing his shirt.
 The popularity of the new Woolworth Building inspired many Gothic revival imitations among skyscrapers and remained a popular design theme until the art deco era.
 Other public concerns emerged following the building's introduction.
 New York City's 1916 Zoning Resolution setback law, which remained in effect until 1960, allowed structures to rise to any height as long as it reduced the area of each tower floor to one quarter of the structure's ground floor area.
 The Woolworth Building represents this type of building referred to as "wedding cake" skyscrapers.

 Another significant event in skyscraper history was the competition for Chicago's Tribune Tower.
 Although the competition selected a gothic design influenced by the Woolworth building, some of the numerous competing entries became influential to other 20th-century architectural styles.
 Second-place finisher Eliel Saarinen submitted a modernist design.
 An entry from Walter Gropius brought attention to the Bauhaus school.

-Roadside architecture

-The automobile culture of the United States has spawned numerous forms of architectural expression peculiar to that country (or alongside Canada), often vernacular in origin, especially in Diners.